jw2249a/2017-bayes-audit/2017-code/README.md

 |  LOG-B13               |  90            | 30                            | 150                    |

+The sum of "audited-so-far" and "next stage increment request" should equal the size of the "audit-order" file.

 ## Command-line interface to ``multi.py``

 This section sketches the command-line interface to ``multi.py``.